 Weekly Weigh-Ins, Fun Activities, Group Bicycle Rides

-In 2014, our Club decided to repeat the POTP Challenge.
+The following year, our club decided to repeat the POTP Challenge.
 The 100 participants were divided into 4 teams (red, purple, yellow and green – each of which had T-shirts in the team color), and we met every Monday evening.
 These weekly meetings included a weigh-in for all participants, and the teams and individuals losing the most weight that week received rewards and recognition.
 Winners of various categories received strings of beads where were traded in at the end of the season for cycling accessories.

 After the weekly weigh-in and awards ceremony, all the teams either took part in a fun cycling-related challenge, such as a slow race, or listened to a motivational speaker.
 We finished up the evening with a group ride (no-drop policy in effect).

-The combined weight lost in the 2014 challenge was at least 583 pounds.
+The combined weight lost in the a single year’s challenge was at least 583 pounds.
 Not all participants were able to make every weigh-in, and we think it’s safe to assume the total was even higher.

 So Georgie went around to the local bike shops and shared that statistic with them and asked them to contribute prizes to the 2014 challenge.
 She successfully obtained a bike rack, a new Trek bike and lots of other accessories as donations for prizes.
 Lisa won the bike as the grand prize.

 Great Way for a Cycling Club to Generate Interest and Enthusiasm

 A Pedal Off the Pounds Challenge is a terrific way for a club to generate interest and enthusiasm around cycling.
 Most cycling clubs feature a cross-section of riders with varying interests and abilities, and the POTP Challenge is something that unites all of us in a common – healthy – pursuit.
 Who among us, even the fittest, doesn’t usually have at least a few extra pounds we’d love to get rid of?